Omar al-Bashir: Indictment by the ICC

 Al-Bashir was the first sitting head of state ever indicted by the ICC.
 However, the Arab League and the African Union condemned the warrant.
-Al-Bashir has since visited China, Nigeria, Saudi Arabia, the United Arab Emirates, Egypt, Ethiopia, Kenya, Qatar and several other countries, all of which refused to arrest him and surrender him to the ICC upon arrival.
+Following the indictment Al-Bashir visited China, Djibouti, Egypt, Ethiopia, India, Libya, Nigeria, Qatar, Saudi Arabia, the United Arab Emirates, and several other countries, all of which refused to have him arrested.
 ICC member state Chad also refused to arrest al-Bashir during a state visit in July 2010.
-Luis Moreno Ocampo and Amnesty International claimed that al-Bashir's plane could be intercepted in International Airspace.
+He was also invited to attend conferences in Denmark and Turkey.
+On 28 November 2011, following a visit to Kenya, Kenya's High Court Judge Nicholas Ombija ordered the Minister of Internal Security to arrest al-Bashir, "should he set foot in Kenya in the future".
+In June 2015, while in South Africa for an African Union meeting, al-Bashir was prohibited from leaving that country while a court decided whether he should be handed over to the ICC for war crimes.
+He, nevertheless, was allowed to leave South Africa soon afterward.
+Luis Moreno Ocampo and Amnesty International claimed that al-Bashir's plane could be intercepted in international airspace.
 Sudan announced that the presidential plane would always be escorted by fighter jets of the Sudanese Air Force to prevent his arrest.
 In March 2009, just before al-Bashir's visit to Qatar, the Sudanese government was reportedly considering sending fighter jets to accompany his plane to Qatar, possibly in response to France expressing support for an operation to intercept his plane in international airspace, as France has military bases in Djibouti and the United Arab Emirates.

-The charges against al-Bashir have been criticised and ignored by interests in Sudan and abroad, particularly in Africa and the Muslim world.
+The charges against al-Bashir have been criticized and ignored in Sudan and abroad, particularly in Africa and the Muslim world.
 Former president of the African Union Muammar al-Gaddafi characterized the indictment as a form of terrorism.
-He also believed that the warrant is an attempt "by (the west) to recolonise their former colonies".
+He also believed that the warrant is an attempt "by (the west) to recolonize their former colonies".
 Egypt said, it was "greatly disturbed" by the ICC decision and called for an emergency meeting of the UN security council to defer the arrest warrant.
-The Arab League Secretary-General Amr Moussa expressed that the organization emphasizes its solidarity with Sudan.
-The ICC warrant was condemned for "undermining the unity and stability of Sudan".
+The Arab League Secretary-General Amr Moussa expressed that the organization emphasizes its solidarity with Sudan and condemned the warrant for "undermining the unity and stability of Sudan".
 The Organisation of Islamic Cooperation denounced the warrant as unwarranted and totally unacceptable.
 It argued that the warrant demonstrated "selectivity and double standard applied in relation to issues of war crimes".
-There have been large demonstrations by Sudanese people supporting President Bashir and opposing the ICC charges.

 Al-Bashir has rejected the charges, saying "Whoever has visited Darfur, met officials and discovered their ethnicities and tribes ... will know that all of these things are lies."
 He described the charges as "not worth the ink they are written in".
-The warrant will be delivered to the Sudanese government, which has stated that it will not carry it out.
+The warrant was to be delivered to the Sudanese government, which stated that they would not carry it out.